Ashton Jeanty among best bets for anytime touchdown scorer picks on TNF

-Raiders vs. Broncos anytime touchdown scorer picks, betting odds, predictions: Back Ashton Jeanty on TNF
+Broncos vs. Raiders anytime touchdown scorer picks, betting odds, predictions: Back Ashton Jeanty on TNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Las Vegas vs. Denver on Thursday Night Football

 The Denver Broncos will host the Las Vegas Raiders on Thursday Night Football to open up Week 10, and the two bitter rivals are at opposite ends of the AFC West standings.
 Denver is in first place at 7-2, while Las Vegas is the only team in the division under .500 at 2-6.
 However, Brock Bowers used the bye week to get healthy and looked dominant for the first time all season in a 30-29 overtime loss to the Jaguars last week, and Ashton Jeanty has scored six times this season to leave at least some room for hope among the Raiders' faithful.
 The latest NFL odds list Jeanty as high as +120 to score, which is why he's one of the SportsLine Projection Model's top Broncos vs. Raiders anytime touchdown scorer picks.
-The Broncos are favored by 8.5 points, according to the latest NFL odds, and the over/under for total points scored is 42.5.
+Jeanty has logged 13 or more carries in five of his last six games, and his over/under for total carries on Thursday is 14.5.

 Targeting NFL player props is one way to approach NFL odds at online sports betting sites for Thursday Night Football in Week 10.
 With NFL props available for almost every player in Raiders vs. Broncos at top online sportsbooks, SportsLine's proven computer model can help you find value to add to your Broncos vs. Raiders NFL picks.